philipptrenz/sunportal/README.md

 ## Installation on a Raspberry Pi

-First install and configure SBFspot, don't forget to initialize the database.
+First install and configure SBFspot ([see here](https://github.com/SBFspot/SBFspot/wiki)), use the sqlite database option.

-Then add a cronjob for SBFspot to run every minute.
+Then add a cronjob for SBFspot to run every minute or so.
 Execute `sudo crontab -e`, choose your preferred editor and add the following line:

 ```
 * * * * * /usr/local/bin/sbfspot.3/SBFspot -finq -nocsv